Tkanos/docker-elk/README.md

-# Docker ELK stack (optilmize for "Docker For Windows")
+# Docker ELK stack (optimize for "Docker For Windows")

 Run the latest version of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.